Skip to content

 In May 2020, Netflix announced the release date for season 2.

 I hope that season 2 will provide us with a wider lens in which to view the Hargreeves’s universe, and hopefully, spot another queer character — and raise their score?
-In the meantime, I’ll have to be satisfied with the fact that darling Klaus is getting his own comic spin-off.
+In the meantime, I’ll have to be satisfied with the fact that darling Klaus is getting his comic spin-off.

 2.5 Unicorns